Mirai Ninja (video game)

-Mirai Ninja (未来忍者, lit.
-"Future Ninja"), is a side scrolling beat 'em up arcade video game, released by Namco in 1988 exclusively in Japan.
-Mirai Ninja was adapted into the Japanese live-action film of the same name, which was also produced by Namco.
-The game runs on Namco System 2 hardware, and is the first Namco game to be adapted into a film.
+is a 1988 platform video game developed and published by Namco for arcades.
+It was only released in Japan in December 1988.
+It was adapted into the Japanese live-action film of the same name, which was concurrently developed and produced by Namco as their first film.
 Character designs and directing of the film were done by Keita Amemiya of Zeiram and Kamen Rider fame.
-Both the game and the movie were released in the same year.
-Although the arcade game was only released in Japan, the movie was released direct-to-video overseas by Mondo Pop, under the two titles of Cyber Ninja in the United States, and Warlord in Canada.
+Although the arcade game was only released in Japan, the film was released direct-to-video overseas by Mondo Pop.